Fabian Reese

 Fabian Reese (/de/; born 29 November 1997) is a German professional footballer who plays as a striker for 2.
-Bundesliga club Hertha BSC.
+Bundesliga club VfL Wolfsburg.

 Club career

 Reese began with football in the youth of Holstein Kiel and joined the youth academy (Nachwuchsleistungszentrum) of Schalke 04 in 2013.
 He made his debut in professional football on 21 November 2015 on the 14th matchday of the 2015–16 Bundesliga against Bayern Munich in a 3–1 home defeat.
 He replaced Max Meyer after 87 minutes.
 On 16 February 2016, Reese signed his first professional contract of his young career which would run until 30 June 2019 with Schalke 04.

 In January 2018, he joined 2.
 Bundesliga Greuther Fürth on loan until the end of the season.
 In January 2023, he joined Hertha BSC on a free transfer from Holstein Kiel.
+On 17 June 2026, he signed for VfL Wolfsburg on a deal until 2030.